Beyond Good Intentions: Why PRA Exists

 At the heart of PRA’s approach is the recognition that systems are not abstract structures—they are made up of people.
 They are designed, maintained, and reproduced through human decisions, behaviours, and everyday practice.
 The ways people act within these systems are not neutral; they are shaped by personal values, knowledge, assumptions, experiences, and institutional norms that often remain unexamined.

-This is why PRA centres development practitioners.
+This is why PRA Focusses on development practitioners.
 It starts from the understanding that transformation cannot happen outside the people who design, operate, and sustain systems.
 These systems persist not only because of structures, but because of the everyday decisions, judgements, and assumptions of those working within them.
-Understanding how practitioners think, decide, and act is therefore essential to understanding how systems are reproduced—and what it would take to shift them in practice.
+Understanding how practitioners think, decide, and act is therefore essential to understanding how systems are reproduced and what it would take to shift them in practice.

 What Success Looks Like